Zerg00s/FlowPowerAppsMigrator/README.md

 New feature added:

-- added support for migration solutions.
+- added support for solution migration.
 Thanks to [Mark Doria](https://www.linkedin.com/in/mark-doria/) for helping with this feature.